apiel/zicBox/NOTE.md

 - TODO simplify draw.text...

-- TODO see if we can use audi/engine in multi drum engines...

 - TODO wavetable generator engine base on math formula

 - TODO explore https://github.com/microsoft/muzic

 - IDEA In serialisation, could save string value as well when it is type VALUE_STRING.
 Then reload using the string... but not always easy, for example mmfilter cutoff is string, but shouldn't use string to reload it.
 So, maybe we would have to introduce a new flag, like serialize: STRING, or even provide lambda function to hydrate with string

-- TODO add lfo to string engine

 - TODO sample engine with modulation...